BeeeOn/gateway/doc/mainpage.md

 files from conf/config.d.
 Then, the definition of the _main_ instance (of class LoopRunner) is searched, created and executed.
 Then, all main application threads start.

+## Hacking the BeeeOn Gateway

+In the following sections, you can find some tips how to work with the BeeeOn Gateway or how to customize it.